 Q: My dog has been through a lot of training already and he isn’t any better.
 How is what you do different?A: Obedience training helps you control your dog when he or she is unruly or disobedient.
 When your dog or cat has a more serious behavior problem, such as aggression, you need to modify the behavior because it is often the result of an underlying fear.

 Q: I'm afraid I'll be told I have to euthanize my pet.
 Do you ever recommend euthanasia for behavior problems?A: The decision to euthanize your pet is a personal, heart-wrenching decision.
-Dr. Berger does not feel that it is her place to tell a person when to euthanize their pet.
-She will tell you very honestly what the risks are, what the prognosis is, and what you can or cannot do to improve the problem.
+Our Doctors do not feel that it is their place to tell a person when to euthanize their pet.
+They will tell you very honestly what the risks are, what the prognosis is, and what you can or cannot do to improve the problem.
 With that information, you will be able to make an informed decision that is appropriate for your family and your pet.

 Q: Can aggression be cured?A: Aggression is treatable.
 In the majority of cases, aggression can be managed effectively to reduce the likelihood of bites, increase the safety of those who interact with the animal, and keep the animal in its original home for its lifetime, but it is not “cured.”
 There will always be a chance that an animal will act aggressively again, even if that chance is very small.

 Q: Can you guarantee that my dog will not bite again after treatment?A: Just as we cannot guarantee what each of us will do in the future, we cannot guarantee that your dog will not bite again regardless of the treatment.
 With proper treatment, your dog will learn to make the correct choices and, in this way, you can greatly reduce the likelihood of further aggression.